MidMurali/HeartDiseasePredictor/README.md

 * ca - number of major vessels (0-3) colored by flourosopy
 * thal - thalium stress result
 * target - have disease or not (1 = yes, 0 = no)

+Note: Visit https://archive.ics.uci.edu/ml/datasets/Heart+Disease if you seek elaboration on parameters.

+The results can be found in the Results folder of this repository.

+## 5. Data Analysis and Modelling